jfryusef/jopen/content/posts/how-i-made-jopen.md

 ![alt text](/images/%7B5A0DCB7C-9A3E-41AA-8980-D7B99C22548C%7D.png)

-And here's the metadata I include in almost every post I write:
+And here's the metadata for this post:

 ```
 +++